Camp Lejeune Cancer CLaim LAWYERS

 Water Contamination at Camp Lejeune Marine Corps Base

-Between 1953 and 1987, over a million service members and family members unknowingly drank or used toxic water.
-Now, decades later, the people who lived or worked at this base are being diagnosed with cancer and other diseases due to toxic exposure.
-Our Camp Lejeune toxic contamination firm is investigating these cases, helping sick people get the money they need to recover while getting justice for the harm they’ve suffered.
+Between 1953 and 1987, over a million service members and family members unknowingly drank or used toxic water at Camp Lejeune in North Carolina.
+Now, decades after its closure, the people who lived or worked at this base are being diagnosed with cancer and other diseases due to toxic exposure.
+Our Camp Lejeune cancer claim attorneys are investigating these cases, helping sick people get the money they need to recover while getting justice for the harm they’ve suffered.

 If you lived or worked at Camp Lejeune between 1953 and 1987, speak with Handler, Henning & Rosenberg LLC as soon as possible.
 We can discuss your legal options in a free case consultation.